SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-22-pandemic-in-retrospect.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-Yeah, I want vaccines to win too, as does anybody else who's not a knuckelhead.
+Yeah, I want vaccines to win too, as does anybody else who's not a knucklehead.
 So quit opening up, weark masks, distance yourself from others, and _get vaccinated_.
 Yes, that's a light at the end of the tunnel; no, we're not out of the tunnel yet.